smartpay/smartconnect-example/README.md

-# SmartConnect Example Projects
+# SmartConnect Example Code

-This repository contains sample code in different programming languages, to demonstrate integration with SmartConnect:
+This repository contains sample code in different programming languages, to demonstrate integration with SmartConnect.

-http://www.smartpayinvestor.com/smartconnect-api-integration-guide/
+The full API Integration Guide is available here: http://www.smartpayinvestor.com/smartconnect-api-integration-guide/